iamtomhewitt/vr-pacman/README.md

 ## Getting Started 🛠
 - Install [Unity Hub](https://unity.com/) and open the project with latest version of Unity.
 - If you want to test on an Android device you will need to install the Android module.

-## Acknowledgements 🙌

-- Carmine T. Guida for [Dreamlo](http://dreamlo.com/).
-It's a very easy to use online leaderboard and I've used it in many of my projects.